iknowjason/BlueCloud/docs/apt.md

 ```

-**Manually Running Atomics from the Windows Endpoint**
+**Manually Running Atomics from the Windows System**

-RDP into the Windows 10 endpoint.
+RDP into the Windows system.
 From a powershell session, simply run:
 ```PS C:\ > Invoke-AtomicTest <ATOMIC_TEST> -PathToAtomicsFolder C:\terraform\ART\atomic-red-team-master\atomics```